Last updated on September 17th, 2024

 Modern music styles resembling popular music are embraced because they appeal to a younger audience.
 Worship of God through singing and music is now focused on the sound and rhythm, creating feelings and emotions in those participating.
 While the feelings may seem spiritual, they are no different to those created by Hollywood films, which have an atmosphere designed to provoke an emotional response.
 In fact, many young people have commented on how modern Christian songs are similar in style to those in Disney films.

-While modern Christian songs focus on emotions, it is the message in older hymns that is the most important part.
-Old hymns were usually similar to a prayer, or praise to God, rather than focusing on sentimentality.
+In older hymns, the message within them is the most important part.
+They were usually written in a way that is similar to a prayer, or as poetry praising God.
 The main aim of the old fashioned hymn seems to be aimed at causing Christians to consider their lives and walk closer to God in holiness and humility.
-While frequently using Biblical terminology, modern songs are mainly based upon popular Biblical phrases just thrown together, which sound scriptural but actually make little sense when read normally.

 Going to church has become centred on what one gets out of it, rather than what one gives to God.
 Modern preachers tend to draw attention to themselves more than the message they are giving, desiring recognition and stardom.
 The words of John the Baptist, “He must increase, but I must decrease.”
 (John 3 v 30) seem to have been banished from the modern Christian Church.